Eurovision Song Contest 2017: Other sites

 The Eurovision Village was the official Eurovision Song Contest fan and sponsors' area during the events week.
 There it was possible to watch performances by local artists, as well as the live shows broadcast from the main venue.
 Located at Independence Square in Kyiv, it was open from 4 to 14 May 2017.

 The EuroClub was the venue for the official after-parties and private performances by contest participants.
 Unlike the Eurovision Village, access to the EuroClub was restricted to accredited fans, delegates, and press.
 It was located at the Parkovy Congress and Exhibition Center.

 The "Red Carpet" event, where the contestants and their delegations are presented before the accredited press and fans, took place at Mariinskyi Palace in central Kyiv on 7 May 2017 at 19:00 CEST, followed by the Opening Ceremony at the Parkovy Congress and Exhibition Center.

+Participants

+Eligibility for potential participation in the Eurovision Song Contest requires a national broadcaster with active EBU membership capable of receiving the contest via the Eurovision network and broadcasting it live nationwide.
+The EBU issued an invitation to participate in the contest to all active members and associate member Australia.